chrMenzel/CarND-Behavioral-Cloning/writeup_report.md

 ![Normal][image1]
 ![Flipped][image2]

-After the collection process, I had  I had 48.216 images and steering angles.
+After the collection process, I had 48.216 images and steering angles.
 I finally shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by trying out.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I know that using a generator would save much memory.
+But I had difficulties to implement this with left and right camera images, steering correction and flipping the images.
+Because I could upload all images I did not go on with trying.
+That does not mean I will never do this.